SFTtech/openage/doc/media/smx-files.md

 3         | Unknown, but only used by bridges
 0-2       | Unused

-Example:
+**Example**

 ```
 bundle_type = 0x0B = 0000 1011
 ```

-This bundle would contain a main graphic sprite, a shadow for that sprite and use the 8to5 compression algorithm for its main graphic pixels.
+This bundle would contain a *main graphic sprite*, a *shadow* for that sprite and use the *8to5* compression algorithm for its main graphic pixels.

 **Notes**

 * SMX files containing bundles with `bundle_type = 0x01` are essentially
 broken because the following frame header does not contain correct metadata information.
 These files cannot be read sequentially even though they contain valid pixel data.
-The uncompressed SMP versions of these files also have incorrect frame headers.
+The uncompressed SMP versions of these files also have broken frame headers.

 #### SMX Frame header